yconst/burro/README.md

-Burro is software for small-scale self-driving cars.
+Burro is a platform for small-scale self-driving cars.
 It borrows ideas and code from [Donkey](http://donkeycar.com).

 ### Requirements